ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 ### Event Decoding

-The Event Receiver provides two mapping RAMs of 256 × 128 bits.
-Only one of the RAMs can be active at a time, however both RAMs may be modified at any time.
-The event code is applied to the address lines of the active mapping RAM.
-The 128-bit data programmed into a specific memory location pointed to by the event code determines what actions will be taken.
+Actions that the Event Receiver does when an event is received are configured by setting up [event mapping RAMs](#event-decoding-ram) in the EVR.
+The EVR provides two mapping RAMs of 256 × 128 bits each.
+The 128-bit data programmed into the corresponding memory location pointed to by the event code determines what actions will be taken.

 ### Heartbeat Monitor

+Heartbeat facility can be used to detect the loss of communication between the EVR and the EVG.
-A heartbeat monitor is provided to receive heartbeat events.
+A [heartbeat monitor](#heartbeat-monitor) is provided to receive heartbeat events.
 Event code
-\$7A is by default set up to reset the heartbeat counter.
+\$7A is sent by the EVG periodically to reset the heartbeat counter.
 If no heartbeat event is received the counter times out (approx. 1.6 s) and a heartbeat flag is set.
 The Event Receiver may be programmed to generate a heartbeat interrupt at timeout.